Lucyjpjones/lj-fscr/README.md

 <img src="media/flowchart.png">

-* Boxes higlighted are only accessible when a user is registered and logged in.
+> **NB:** Boxes highlighted are only accessible when a user is registered and logged in.

 <u>**User profiles**</u>

-**User profile: Site Visitor**
+**Site Visitor**
-As a site Visitor, I want to be able to easily navigate around the site and gain a clear insight into its purpose.
+As a site visitor, I want to be able to easily navigate around the site and gain a clear insight into its purpose.
 I would like to be able to browse the services and products on offer with the option to purchase.
-I would also like the ability of contacting the site owner if I require any further information and the option to register as a member for more resources.
+I would also like the ability to contact the site owner if I require any further information and the option to register as a member for more resources.

-**User profile: Site Member**
+**Site Member**
-As a site member, I want to be part of a community where I can interact with other members around key topics to share each others knowledge, experience and progress.
+As a site member, I want to be part of a community where I can interact with other members around key topics to share each other's knowledge, experience, and progress.
 I would like to have my own user profile to store my personal details and order history, and the ability to easily log in and out of the site.

-**User profile: Site Owner**
+**Site Owner**
 As the site owner, I want to be able to continually monitor and update the site to manage my user's expectations.
 I would like the ability to easily add, edit and delete products and programmes to ensure my site is always up to date and relevant, and add blogs for our site members.
-I want to provide a customer review option, to gain feedback for improvements and to develop a sense of transparency to gain consumer loyalty and trust.
+I want to provide a customer review option, to gain feedback for improvements, and to develop a sense of transparency to gain consumer loyalty and trust.

 <u>**User stories**</u>